Interim Peace: Cooperation with Germany

-The negotiations for naval operations continued on June 6 in Kiel.
+The negotiations for naval operations continued on 6 June in Kiel.
 It was agreed that the Kriegsmarine would close the Gulf of Finland with mines as soon as the war began.

-The arrival of German troops participating in Operation Barbarossa began on June 7 in Petsamo, where SS Division Nord started southwards, and on June 8 in the ports of the Gulf of Bothnia where the German 169th Infantry Division was transported by rail to Rovaniemi, where both of these turned eastward on June 18.
-Britain cancelled all naval traffic to Petsamo June 14 in protest of these moves.
-Starting from June 14, a number of German minelayers and supporting MTBs arrived in Finland, some on an official naval visit, others hiding in the southern archipelago.
+The arrival of German troops participating in Operation Barbarossa began on 7 June in Petsamo, where SS Division Nord started southwards, and on 8 June in the ports of the Gulf of Bothnia where the German 169th Infantry Division was transported by rail to Rovaniemi, where both of these turned eastward on 18 June.
+Britain cancelled all naval traffic to Petsamo from 14 June in protest against these moves.
+Starting from 14 June, a number of German minelayers and supporting MTBs arrived in Finland, some on an official naval visit, others hiding in the southern archipelago.

-Finnish parliament was informed for the first time on June 9, when first mobilization orders were issued for troops needed to safeguard the following mobilization phases, like anti-air and border guard units.
+Finnish parliament was informed for the first time on 9 June, when first mobilization orders were issued for troops needed to safeguard the following mobilization phases, like anti-air and border guard units.
 The Committee on Foreign Affairs complained that parliament was bypassed when deciding on these issues, and protesting that Parliament should be trusted with sensitive information, but no other actions were taken.
 Swedish ambassador Karl-Ivan Westman wrote that the Soviet-minded "Sextuples", the far-left Social Democrats, were the reason that parliament couldn't be trusted in foreign policy questions.
-When Soviet news agency TASS reported on June 13 that no negotiations were ongoing between Germany and the Soviet Union, Ryti and Mannerheim decided to delay mobilization as no guarantees had been received from Germany.
-General Waldemar Erfurt, who had been nominated as liaison officer to Finland on June 11, reported to OKW June 14, that Finland wouldn't finalize mobilization unless the prerequisites were granted.
-Although the Finns continued on the same day (June 14) with the second phase of mobilization, this time the mobilizing forces were located in northern Finland and later operated under German command.
-Field Marshal Keitel sent a message on June 15 stating that the Finnish prerequisites were accepted, and the general mobilization restarted on June 17, two days later than scheduled.
-On June 16, two Finnish divisions were transferred to the German army in Lapland.
+When Soviet news agency TASS reported on 13 June that no negotiations were ongoing between Germany and the Soviet Union, Ryti and Mannerheim decided to delay mobilization as no guarantees had been received from Germany.
+General Waldemar Erfurt, who had been nominated as liaison officer to Finland on 11 June, reported to OKW on 14 June that Finland wouldn't finalize mobilization unless the prerequisites were granted.
+Although the Finns continued on the same day (14 June) with the second phase of mobilization, this time the mobilizing forces were located in northern Finland and later operated under German command.
+Field Marshal Keitel sent a message on 15 June stating that the Finnish prerequisites were accepted, and the general mobilization restarted on 17 June, two days later than scheduled.
+On 16 June two Finnish divisions were transferred to the German army in Lapland.

-An airfield in Utti was evacuated by Finnish planes on June 18 and the Germans were allowed to use it for refuelling from June 19.
-German reconnaissance planes were stationed at Tikkakoski, near Jyväskylä, on June 20.
+An airfield in Utti was evacuated by Finnish planes on 18 June and the Germans were allowed to use it for refuelling from 19 June.
+German reconnaissance planes were stationed at Tikkakoski, near Jyväskylä, on 20 June.

-On June 20 Finland's government ordered 45,000 people at the Soviet border to be evacuated.
-On June 21 Finland's chief of the General Staff, Erik Heinrichs, was finally informed by his German counterpart that the attack was to begin.
+On 20 June Finland's government ordered 45,000 people at the Soviet border to be evacuated.
+On 21 June Finland's chief of the General Staff, Erik Heinrichs, was finally informed by his German counterpart that the attack was to begin.